Ill-Satisfaction/android-app-simpleTodo/backlog.md

 [ ] |	1	|	make 'item type' button lead to edit screen\
 [ ] |	2	|	implement check off item

+## new / unsorted
+- apply a material design theme
+- close keyboard when click off
+- start backlog tray in the 'down' position
+- update 'add' button so that it does not bleed off-screen
+- make the listeners general